Amber Riley: 2009–2019: Breakthrough with Glee, Dreamgirls and other appearances

-In 2017, Riley teamed up with British singers Beverley Knight and Cassidy Janson to form a musical theatre supergroup, known collectively as the Leading Ladies.
-Their debut album, Songs from the Stage, was released on November 17, 2017 and features covers songs from Cats, Beautiful and Rent among others.

 In 2019, she took on the role of Audrey II, the carnivorous singing plant, in Little Shop of Horrors at Pasadena Playhouse.

 Dancing with the Stars

 In 2013, Riley won the seventeenth season of ABC's dancing competition Dancing with the Stars.
 She was partnered with the show's one and only six-time champion, Derek Hough.
 Riley and Hough tied the record for highest first-week score of 27, received 5 perfect scores of 30, and only received a score lower than 8 one time.
-Riley is the first African-American woman to win Dancing With the Stars.
+Riley is the first and only African-American woman to win Dancing with the Stars.